superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/4_first-game.md

 cameraManActor.setPosition(0, 0, 5);
 ```

-<p>Lines beginning with `//` are comments.
-Superpowers doesn't care about them, I only put them here to explain what's happening.</p>
+Lines beginning with `//` are comments.
+Superpowers doesn't care about them, I only put them here to explain what's happening.

 <div class="note">
   <p><b>IMPORTANT:</b> Make sure to press `Ctrl+S` to apply the changes made to your script.
 You'll notice the little `draft` indicator in the asset tree will disappear when your script is saved.</p>